datacommonsorg/docsite/api/index.md

 ### Obtain an API key

 Data Commons API keys are managed by Apigee.
-To obtain an API key, go to https://apikeys.datacommons.org and request a key for the hostname(s) listed above.
+To obtain an API key, go to [https://apikeys.datacommons.org](https://apikeys.datacommons.org){: target="_blank"}  and request a key for the hostname(s) listed above.
+You will need separate keys for Data Commons and DataGemma.

 To use the key in requests, see the relevant documentation:
 - For REST V2 APIs, see the section on [Authentication](/api/rest/v2/index.html#authentication).